 So that means our spine is 0.51 inches wide.
 I want to add some text to my spine—like the book’s title and author’s name.
 Just like the concern about using a unique spine color, we have to allow for variance when setting our spine text.
 Imagine how ugly it would be to have spine text bleeding over onto the front or back cover?

 To begin with, always center your spine text on the center of your spine—which should also be the center line of your cover file.
 Working from our 200-page interior file example, we’ve got a 0.51-inch spine.

 One Point is equal to 1/72 of an inch.
 I know, we’re doing a lot of math.
 I’m sorry.

 Let’s say I want my text to be 14 point.
-A pretty standard size for cover text.
+Pretty standard size for cover text.
 If we do the math, we get:

 14 x (1/72) = 0.194

 That means our text is just under 0.20 inches in height.
-Leaving us that difference between spine width (0.51 in):
+Leaving us the difference between spine width (0.51 in):

 0.51 - 0.194 = 0.316

 We want to include enough margin to allow for the entire bleed margin, which we know is ⅛, or 0.125 inches, on either side of the text.
 Last bit of math, I promise.